Funeral Service Important to Grieving Process Free Grief Support Available

-Sponsored - The following content is created on behalf of Cress Funeral and Cremation Services and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about Cress Funeral and Cremation Services, visit https://www.cressfuneralservice.com.
+Sponsored - The following content is created on behalf of Cress Funeral and Cremation Service and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Cress Funeral and Cremation Service, visit https://www.cressfuneralservice.com.

 A funeral is an important experience.
 Like other ceremonies in our lives, a funeral is a rite of passage, an opportunity to recognize the “passing on” of a loved one.
 It also offers the family and friends the time to share experiences and emotional support and to help one another find closure and adjust emotionally to the loss of an important person in their lives.